Apps for tinnitus: My top picks

 Rewiring Tinnitus Relief Project: First I have to disclose that this is my app that I created to help tinnitus sufferers habituate and find relief as quickly as possible.
 It was originally designed to accompany my book (Rewiring Tinnitus: How I finally Found Relief from the Ringing in my Ears), but ultimately evolved into a standalone program for tinnitus habituation.
 The 54-track album feature a powerful audio technology called Brainwave Entrainment that can change your mental state in minutes, and all you have to do is press play.
 It features guided tinnitus meditation tracks, sleep induction tracks, guided tinnitus spike relief techniques, relaxation tracks, and more, all embedded with various masking sounds and brainwave entrainment to put you in a sedated state of relaxation automatically.
 I may be biased, but as an experienced tinnitus coach, I know what works.

-Quieten (Android and iOS): Quieten is an excellent new app from author, therapist, and tinnitus expert Julian Cowan Hill.
+Quieten: An excellent new app from author, therapist, and tinnitus expert Julian Cowan Hill.
 It features a wide variety of free audio and video educational content to help you habituate and better understand tinnitus, as well as meditations, coping tools, relaxation techniques and more!

 Best paid app for meditation